Whirlpool windmill produces power without blades

 Vortex’s success will depend on whittling down the cost relative to the power coefficient - a measure of how much energy can be converted into electricity, said Ignacio Cruz, wind energy expert at research body Ciemat.

 “If the power coefficient is low, it has to be really cost competitive,” he said.
-The Vortex team is fine-tuning the prototype to maximize cost-effectiveness by experimenting with different materials.
+The Vortex team is fine-tuning the prototype to maximise cost-effectiveness by experimenting with different materials.

 “With two or three Vortex and four or five solar panels, by investing 2,000 to 3,000 euros you could generate enough power for your home,” says Yanez, who also thinks the machine could transform the energy industry in countries like India where the grid falls short for much of the population.